kubeshop/tracetest/examples/observability-stack/README.md

 ```

-Now if you want to run it with Trace-based Tests, you can execute:
+If you want to run it with Trace-based Tests, you can execute:

 ```sh
 # run our Observability stack